 - Hepatitis C

-HIV is the virus that can result in AIDS.
-Once infected by HIV, and if left untreated, the virus (technically a retrovirus) will attack what are known as CD4 of T cells in the body.
+HIV is a virus that can result in AIDS.
+Once infected by HIV, and if left untreated, the virus (technically a retrovirus) will attack what is known as CD4 of T cells in the body.
 These calls are vital in fighting off various diseases and infections.
 If left untreated, the loss of T cells can reach a point at which a person is diagnosed as having AIDS.
 The most common method of transmission of HIV in the United States is sexual contact with an infected partner.
 It can also be transmitted via infected blood, like that found in the aftermath of a traumatic accident or some other event that resulted in a loss of blood.

 A vaccine does exist for hepatitis B. Absent being vaccinated, and upon exposure to the virus, a person can experience a liver infection.
 Hep B is considered an acute illness for most people.
-What this mean is that once exposed and infected, the infection resolves itself.
+What this means is that once exposed and infected, the infection resolves itself.
 A small number of people develop chronic (or more long term) hep C. A chronic case, left untreated, can result in liver damage.

-Hepatitis C also caused a liver infection.
+Hepatitis C also caused liver infection.
 Left untreated, hep C can cause serious liver damage and even cancer.
 Many people exhibit no symptoms of this infection.
 Symptoms may not appear for years and not until significant damage has been done to the liver.
 There is no vaccination for this type of hepatitis.
 It is the single most common chronic bloodborne infection in the United States.
-One in 30 Baby Boomers are said to be infected with hep C.
+One in 30 Baby Boomers is said to be infected with hep C.

 MRSA stands for Methicillin-resistant Staphylococcus aureus.
 This infection results from a strain of staph bacteria that is highly resistant to a variety of different types of antibiotics.
 In other words, if you end up infected with MRSA, it can prove to be very difficult to treat.
 Bear in mind that are people who carry the MRSA infection and have no symptoms.
 They can unknowingly transfer the infection.

-What are the Stages of Blood Cleanup?
+What Are the Stages of Blood Cleanup?

 A professional blood cleaning company generally uses a process that involves four steps: